bmaz/bmaz.github.io/index.md

 ***

 ## Current Work
-I work at the French [medialab](https://medialab.sciencespo.fr/), an interdisciplinary research laboratory that investigates the role of digital technology in our societies.
-My research focuses on the **collection and analysis of social media data**, using natural language processing and data mining methods.
+I work at the French [médialab](https://medialab.sciencespo.fr/), an interdisciplinary research laboratory that investigates the role of digital technology in our societies.
+My research focuses on the circulation of information between social networks and traditional media.
+I use methods from data mining, natural language processing and computer vision.
+I contribute to the development of open-source software designed for research in humanities and social sciences.
+***

+## Open-Source Software
+- [pimmi](https://github.com/nrv/pimmi): clustering of images based on total or partial copy detection
+- [twembeddings](https://github.com/ina-foss/twembeddings): my scripts using LLM embeddings to detect events in a stream of documents (tweets or news)
+- [stories](https://github.com/medialab/stories): rust implementation of the event detection algorithm detailed in [twembeddings](https://github.com/ina-foss/twembeddings).
+- [gazouilloire](https://github.com/medialab/gazouilloire): long term tweets collection
 ***

 ## PhD